Picloverteam/luckylottery.github.io/README.md

 # luckylottery.github.io
-Lucky Lottery is a lotto game run on Pi Blockchain.
+Lucky Lottery is a transparent, fair and humane financial project, integrated on the Dapp application in the Pi Network ecosystem, far beyond the concept of conventional gambling.